This is the first in a four-part series looking at the big ideas in Ray Kurzweil’s book The Singularity Is Near. Be sure to read the other articles:

-Kevin Kelly puts it best in What Technology Wants:
+Kevin Kelly puts it best in his book What Technology Wants:

 “Imagine it is 1965.
 You’ve seen the curves Gordon Moore discovered.
 What if you believed the story they were trying to tell us…You would have needed no other prophecies, no other predictions, no other details to optimize the coming benefits.
 As a society, if we just believed that single trajectory of Moore’s, and none other, we would have educated differently, invested differently, prepared more wisely to grasp the amazing powers it would sprout.”

-Image credit: Shutterstock.com (banner), Intel (Gordon Moore's 1965 integrated circuit chart), Ray Kurzweil and Kurzweil Technologies, Inc/Wikimedia Commons/CC BY
+Image Credit: Shutterstock, Intel (Gordon Moore’s 1965 integrated circuit chart), Ray Kurzweil and Kurzweil Technologies, Inc/Wikimedia Commons/CC BY